by MOMORADI

 AVA | enriching the conversational human-computer interaction

 Idea | Ava is a smart assistant with body language.
-It is an experiment to explore whether adding physical feedback to an interface and having an extra layer of nonverbal communication would improve the way we interact with technology.
+It is an experimental project designed to explore how adding physical feedback to an interface, combined with an additional layer of nonverbal communication, can enhance our interactions with technology.

 Motivation | To offer a more nuanced take on our relationship with digital life.